liabru/jquery-match-height/README.md

 		$('.item').matchHeight();
 	});

-Will set all elements with the class `item` to the height of the tallest.<br>
+The above will set all elements with the class `item` to the height of the tallest.<br>
-If the items are on multiple rows, the items of each row will be set to the tallest of that row.
+If the items are on multiple rows, the items of each row will be set to the tallest of that row (see `byRow`).

+	$(function() {
+		$('.item').matchHeight({
+            target: $('.sidebar')
+        });
+	});

+The above will set all elements with the class `item` to the height of the first item with class `sidebar`.

 	<div data-mh="my-group">My text</div>
 	<div data-mh="my-group">Some other text</div>
 	<div data-mh="my-other-group">Even more text</div>
 	<div data-mh="my-other-group">The last bit of text</div>

-Will set both elements in `my-group` to the same height, then both elements in `my-other-group` to be the same height respectively.
+The above will set both elements in `my-group` to the same height as each other.
+It will set both elements in `my-other-group` to be the same height as each other.

 See the included [test.html](https://github.com/liabru/jquery-match-height/blob/master/test.html) for a working example.

+### Data API

+Use the data attribute `data-mh="group-name"` where `group-name` is an arbitrary string to identify which elements should be considered as a group.

+All elements with the same group name will be set to the same height when the page is loaded, regardless of their position in the DOM, without any extra code required.

+Note that `byRow` will be enabled when using the data API, if you don't want this (or require other options) then use the alternative method above.

 ### Advanced Usage

 There are a few internal properties and functions you should know about:

-#### Data API

-Use the data attribute `data-match-height="group-name"` (or `data-mh` shorthand) where `group-name` is an arbitrary string to denote which elements should be considered as a group.

-All elements with the same group name will be set to the same height when the page is loaded, regardless of their position in the DOM, without any extra code required.

-Note that `byRow` will be enabled when using the data API, if you don't want this then use the alternative method above.
+#### Manually trigger an update

+	$.fn.matchHeight._update()

+If you need to manually trigger an update of all currently set groups, for example if you've modified some content.

 #### Callback events